Georgekemk/Educopter/hardware/README.md

 1. **Bottom copper layer (traces)**
 2. **Top insulation layer**

-All **traces and solder joints are on the bottom side** of the board.
+All **traces and solder joints are on the bottom side** of the board, and the top side only electrically insulates the pins in case they touch the copper surface.

 ### Gerber Files

-All required Gerber files are included in:
+The gerber files are included in the hardware section of this repository.

 ---